HerbertKoelman/python_sample/README.md

 ```

 This module comes as commands
-- `artifact_copy` : move packages into your repository in safe way
+- `artifact-copy` : move packages into your repository in safe way
 - `artifact-deploy` : deploy packages listed in a requirment file into your workspace.

 # How to use it